THANK YOU DONORS

 TODD AND THERESA WANDSTRAT

 If your name is misspelled, in the wrong category, or missing please email Donna email@example.com or

-The Phase I Learning Annex of the Mary N. Porter Welcome Center is anticipated to cost $1.8 million.
-To date, the Board of Trustees has raised initial Lead Gifts and pledges totaling 1,400,000 toward this initial Phase I goal, including the lead naming gift- a $500,000 grant from the Mary N. Porter Legacy Fund.
+Phase I, the Mary N. Porter Learning Center, is anticipated to cost $1.6 million.
+To date, the Board of Trustees has raised initial Lead Gifts and pledges totaling over $1,400,000 toward this initial Phase I goal, including the lead naming gift- a $500,000 grant from the Mary N. Porter Legacy Fund.
 Read more about the new Welcome Center with this EXECUTIVE SUMMARY (large file may download slowly).